Research Funding

 Asian Studies Department

-The purpose of this prize is to encourage and support independent work by students interested in Asian Studies.
+The purpose of the Gaylord Prize for Independent Study is to encourage and support independent work by students interested in Asian Studies.
 Prizes will be awarded for projects proposed by both individuals and small groups.

 Sheffer Fund for Roman Catholic Studies